 The purpose of a keyword is to increase your rankings on search engines.
 The goal of any good SEO plan is to have the search engine algorithms see your site as the best possible result for the search that is running.
-There are several keyword research tools that you can utilize to help you plan your campaigns, and you can read about a few SEO keyword tools later in this article.
+There are several keyword discovery tools that you can utilize to help you plan your campaigns, and you can read about a few SEO keyword tools later in this article.

 First, let’s review why looking at the keyword searches your audience uses is important.

 Remember – a position on the first page of search engines is the end goal for your SEO efforts.

 - The first page of results generally makes up 90% of web traffic, with the first three sites listed pulling in more than 60% of that traffic alone.